mgaliar/minimega/src/index.md

     `-store` discussion on Bolt store file

-    Further discussion on the [configuration](http://localhost:8000/configuration/) files
+    Further discussion on the phenix app configuration file